singhfulda/springfoundations/README.md

 8. Proxies are aspects.
 Every Class gets one proxy after spring 4.0. behaviour applied to messaging classes only apply to public methods .
 Subclasses and private methods not.

 Annotation Based Configuration

 9. Dependency Injection with Component Scanning using @ComponentScan.
 Provide basepackages in order to scan for components and add annotations to components like service, Repository
+10. Autowiring Beans: Field level private attributes can be autowired, Setter Injection is another possibiility but used for optional dependencies or changing dependencies.Immutable Dependencies could be done by Constructor Injection or required Dependencies too.
+11. Lifecycle Methods: Using JSR-250 @PostConstruct - same as IntializingBean Interface, after the properties are set on all beans, the method is called. @PreDestroy  same as DispposableBean Interface is executed when ApplicationContext closes.

+XML Based Configuration

+12. overview 2 parts 1. elements used for beans, xml attributes for detaiils of bean.
+2. XMl namespaces for simplicity.
+13. created application context from xml by adding all components and with help ClassPathXmlApplicationContext.